-After taking the test, you will be prompted to enter the User ID number and Password, which may be obtained from the Career Center.
+After taking the assessment, you will be prompted to enter the User ID number and Password, which may be obtained from the Career Center.
 The user identification number and passwords are required to generate a confidential, eight-to-12 page interpretive report.
 The customized report is sent directly to the test taker's computer, where it can be stored or printed for easy reference.
-When you have completed the SDS Inventory, you may call the Career Center at 843-863-8019 to schedule an appointment.
+When you have completed the SDS Inventory, you may call the Career Center at 843-863-8019 to schedule an appointment for counseling or interpretation.

 WORKUNO STRENGTHS TEST

 The Online Strengths Test will help you identify, develop and find the perfect combination of your Top Strengths.
 Being passionate about your work is one of the keys to success and happiness.

 - Do you know how your Strengths naturally combine?